teodc/dotfiles/readme.md

 cp zsh/.zshrc ~/
 ```

-### App Store Apps
+## 💰 Productivity Tips

+### 🖥️ macOS Window Management

+- Auto hide the Dock (required not to burn in hell)
+- Disable `Automatically rearrange Spaces based on most recent use`
+- Create a dedicated Space for each app (or type of app) in the `Mission Control` view
+- Assign each app to its own Space with the `Assign To` option from the Dock
+- Define keyboard shortcuts to switch to Spaces: `Space [1-9]`->`Ctrl+[1-9]`
+- Use `Amethyst` to manage and tile windows
+- Use only Amethyst's `fullscreen` layout (and don't use Mac's "Full Screen")

+Typical Spaces setup:
+- `Space 1`: Brave
+- `Space 2`: Ghostty
+- `Space 3`: Zed
+- `Space 4`: HTTPie
+- `Space 5`: TablePlus
+- `Space 6`: Legcord
+- `Space 7`: Simplenote
+- `Space 8`: ChatGPT

+### ⌨ macOS Keyboard

 ```
-...
+defaults write -g ApplePressAndHoldEnabled -bool false defaults write -g InitialKeyRepeat -int 10 # normal minimum is 15 (225 ms) defaults write -g KeyRepeat -int 1 # normal minimum is 2 (30 ms)
 ```

-## 🖥️ macOS Window Management

-How I improved my window management on macOS:

-- Disable `Automatically rearrange Spaces based on most recent use`.
-- Create a dedicated Space for each app (or type of app) in the `Mission Control` view.
-- Assign each app to its own Space with the `Assign To` option from the Dock.
-- Set the keyboard shortcuts to switch directly to Spaces: `Space 1`->`Option+1`, `Space 2`->`Option+2`, etc.
-- Use `Amethyst` (or `Yabai`) to manage and tile windows.
-- Default to Amethyst's `fullscreen` layout (and don't use Mac's "Full Screen").

-This way, I can directly jump to a specific Space based on what I want to do.

-I usually have my Spaces organized like this:

-- Main screen:
-    - `Space 1`: Main browser
-    - `Space 2`: Terminal
-    - `Space 3`: Code editor
-    - `Space 4`: API client
-    - `Space 5`: Database GUI
-- Side screen:
-    - `Space 6`: Communication tools
-    - `Space 7`: Notes
-    - `Space 8`: Music app